We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-HL comment (7 March 2024)
+HL comment (25 July 2024)

-The shares were up 5.0% following the announcement.
+The shares fell 4.7% following the announcement.

 Our view

 ITV relies on companies paying to advertise on its traditional television channels.
-But given the structural decline of broadcast advertising, that makes moving ITV's top-line in the right direction a very difficult task.
+But given the structural decline of broadcast advertising, that makes moving ITV's top line in the right direction a very difficult task.

 Margins are also unlikely to ever shoot the lights out.
 The likes of Netflix can attest to the cash-pit that content generation can be.
 Meanwhile, a chunk of revenue is still tied to the less glamourous terrestrial TV side of things, and demand here is proving tricky.